johannschopplich/kirbyuse/README.md

 ```

 > [INFO]
 > Type augmentations are generated based on the Kirby Panel JavaScript build.
-Especially types of function arguments cannot be inferred correctly.
+Especially types of function arguments and return types cannot be inferred.
 But for working with the Panel API, this should be sufficient.

 ### Panel Section